 January 30, 2019 | By Mason Roberts

-Are you struggling in getting a small business loan because of your bad credit?
-A business owner having bad credit is a red flag for lenders, and this is a common problem many small business owners face.
+Are you struggling with getting small business funding because of your bad credit?
+A business owner having bad credit is a red flag, and this is a common problem many small business owners face.
 Because of this, they may be seen as untrustworthy when it comes to repaying debts on time, and even seen as of “flight risk”.
-Though bad credit does make it more difficult to get a loan from traditional lenders, there are still some options to consider.
+Though bad credit does make it more difficult to get approved for funding, there are still some options to consider.

-There are different lenders that will try to compensate for your bad credit history.
+There are different ways to get funding with your bad credit history.
 Some businesses ask for a minimum credit score of 500, while others not requiring a minimum credit score whatsoever.
 In doing this, they are helping small business owners further their careers without being struck for their poor credit score.
 That’s their main priority.
-These lenders focus primarily on the growth and success of the business, rather their credit score, bad or good.
+These funders focus primarily on the growth and success of the business, rather their credit score, bad or good.
 They focus on the revenue of your small business, consistency of sales, and how many years you have been in business.

-Where to Get a Small Business Loan with Bad Credit
+Where to Get Small Business Funding with Bad Credit

 Kabbage is a smart financial option for small business owners with bad credit.
 It actually doesn’t require a credit check whatsoever.
-But while it does not require a credit score check to qualify for a lender approval, they do check your credit history.
+But while it does not require a credit score check to qualify for an approval, they do check your credit history.
 This is a business that you can borrow from and pay back as-need be.
-If you are looking for a capital that is easy and short-term, this may be a good lender option for you.
-If you are a small business owner who is interested in Kabbage, it only takes a couple minutes to apply online.
-If approved, you can receive your cash from lenders in as little as a couple of days.
+If you are looking for a capital that is easy and short-term, this may be a good option for you.
+If you are a small business owner who is interested in Kabbage, it only takes a couple of minutes to apply online.
+If approved, you can receive your cash in as little as a couple of days.

 - Small business is at least one year old.